François Fédier: Biography

 There are more memories.
 For example, one that "has the advantage of covering several years.
 From 1958 to 1973 I saw Heidegger grow old.
 Today I am the same age he was at the time of the seminars at Le Thor [a course he gave in that French town in 1969].
 And I can realize my naivety at the time: year by year he was getting older, and as I watched him grow older, I told myself that it must be easy to grow old, as long as you are healthy," says Fédier.
 "Today, I know that it's not easy to grow old like him!
 I realize how much attention you have to pay, how much work you have to do, at every moment, not to let yourself be invaded, paralyzed, overshadowed by age.
 Heidegger kept to the end of his life the same equanimity, the same attention for others, the same desire to always respond to expectations.
 In short: contrary to what many misinformed people think, his whole life breathes like his thought.
 In that sense he is also an example.
 Fédier visited Heidegger regularly.
 He would go to his home, both to the "little house" he had in Freiburg, Germany, and to the cottage he had in Todtnauberg, high in the Black Forest, "which was even smaller.
 These two dwellings each have their own particular appearance.
 But what is striking above all is the absence of ostentatious luxury.
 So to speak: there was a real comfort, obtained with the simplest and most immediately available means."
 He also got to know the house where Heidegger was born, in the upper Danube valley, in Meßkirch.

 Those visits had to do with translation issues.
 "But, quickly, the pleasure of meeting him became more central; and so the habit was created (as soon as the occasion arose) of hopping over to his home."

-Incidentally, Voz del amigo - the author's first book published in Spanish - becomes known in Spain and Hispanic America.
+Incidentally, Voz del amigo - the author's first book published in Spanish - became known in Spain and Hispanic America.